-EE 2.1 - Zero Net Energy Capable

-This criterion provides a bonus on the Superior Energy scale (EE.1) for schools that are designed to achieve zero net-energy or are capable of achieving zero net-energy.
+EE 2.1 - Zero Energy Capable This criterion provides a bonus on the Superior Energy scale (EE.1) for schools that are designed to achieve zero energy or are capable of achieving zero energy.

-EE 2.1 - Zero Net Energy Capable Credit 3 points Applicability Verification All projects.
+EE 2.1 - Zero Energy Capable Credit 3 points

+Applicability Verification

+All projects.
 Design Review Construction Review Performance Review

-2 points EE 2.1.1 Zero Net-Energy Capable.
+2 points EE 2.1.1 Zero Energy Capable.
 A complete design of a PV system that will provide 100% of the annual electric energy needs and operate an average efficiency of at least 80% of the optimal for your location as determined by the US DOE's PVWatts program.
 The roof-top PV arrays must cover at least 65% (unless a smaller area is needed to provide full capacity) of the total roof area (the remainder of the PV can be located on parking covers or free-standing mounting structures).
 Other solutions may be considered on a case by case basis.
 The complete PV system can be installed with: No structural modification to the roof to accommodate 5 lbs. per sq. ft. additional weight.
 No additional roof or wall penetrations are need for electrical wiring.
 No physical expansion of electrical or mechanical rooms to accommodate the inverter(s) and other electrical system components.
 The project must have a projected annual site EUI of 40 kBtu per square foot to qualify for these credits.
-OR EE 2.1.2 Zero Net-Energy.
+OR EE 2.1.2 Zero Energy.
 Show through the energy modeling required for EE 1.0 that on-site renewable energy systems produce as much energy on an annual basis as is used by sum of all the building systems.
 Project is eligible for two (2) innovation points from II 10.1.
 The project must have a projected annual site EUI of 40 kBtu per square foot to qualify for these credits.
+55.04.0 OR EE 2.1.3 Energy Zero Code.
+Comply with the energy efficiency requirements for one (1) of the following pathways: AA104.3 Prescriptive Compliance Path.
+Buildings shall comply with the requirements of sections AA104.3.1 (Building Thermal Envelope) through AA104.3.6 (Lighting Power Density).
+AA104.4 Performance Compliance Path.
+Buildings shall comply with the mandatory requirements of ASHRAE 90.1- 2016 and shall comply with ASHRAE 90.1-2016 section 4.2.1.1.c "Performance Rating Method", with amendments.
+AA104.5 Passive House Alternative Compliance Path.
+Built to Passive House Institute US (PHIUS) or Passive House Institute (PHI) certification requirements.
+Projects pre certified through PHIUS or PHI, with a certified Passive House Consultant or certified Passive House Designer verified "as-built" report demonstrating compliance with the PHIUS or PHI standard.